The Last Years of Nebuchadnezzar

 Actually, the oldest and recognized as the most reliable historical record of the Hanging Garden came from the third century BCE annals of a Chaldean priest in Babylon called Berossus.
 In his book, called the ‘Babylonica’, he records with great detail the life of the ancient Babylonians which was taken from the primary source of clay cuneiform tablets more ancient than his era.
 His history of the city, the record of the creation myths and the Epic of Gilgamesh, the dynasties of the kings and countries they ruled over, highlight even the most reliable and accurate account of the rule of King Nebuchadnezzar.

-Engineers and plumbing experts have for years been examining the remains of Babylon chainpumwith wonder.
+Engineers and plumbing experts have for years been examining the remains of Babylon with wonder.
 To maintain the lush beauty of such garden in the hot desert atmosphere required an engineering pump system to lift the water from the Euphrates to the heights of the garden terraces.

 The most common pump system suggests a chain pump consisting of two large wheels, one at the top and the other at the bottom, connected by a chain upon which are hung buckets to hoist water up to the heights.
 Whether this water came from the Euphrates or whether it came from an artificial gated tributary of the river that ran under the immense walls is not known.
 Not unlike the water wheels of eighteenth century Europe, the buckets would dip into the water pool reservoir, pick up the water and then lift it to the desired height, tip over and dump it into an upper pool receptacle.
 Down the chain the bucket would return to be refilled.